 - Scallions– Also known as green onions, they add a fresh crunch and color to blend, but can be omitted for our friends that don’t like onions.
 Chives can also be substituted.

-- Flour tortillas- We used 10-inch tortillas and honestly, they can be any size for flavor you’d like, we just specify flour to prevent folks from using corn tortillas, which would be rubbery in this circumstance.
-The square flatbread sold for wraps is another good option and makes for less waste on the ends since they are a perfect square.
+- Large tortillas- We used 10-inch flour tortillas and honestly, they can be any size for flavor you’d like, we just specify flour to prevent folks from using corn tortillas, which would be rubbery in this circumstance.
+Next time, we’ll use the square flatbread sold for wraps- makes for less waste on the ends since they are a perfect square.

 How to make Pinwheels

-Did I mention these are no-bake?
-In my world, that makes all the difference!
+Did I mention these are an easy appetizer?
+In my world, that makes all the difference no matter what the delicious recipe.

-- Roll it up super tight and then secure with toothpicks or plastic wrap to hold the shape, then refrigerate it to reform and harden the cream cheese.
+- Roll.
+Roll it up super tight and then secure with toothpicks or plastic wrap to hold the shape.

-- Using a sharp knife or serrated knife, cut each roll into pinwheel slices.
+- Cut.
+Using a sharp knife or serrated knife, cut each roll into pinwheel slices.
 Cover and refrigerate until you are ready to serve.
+If they aren’t covered, they will get dry and crumbly.

 Pinwheels Recipe Variations